Watch the Polygraph in Quick time

 With its history, usage and validity mapped out in some detail, the other issue pertaining to the polygraph is that of its abuse – the argument levied at Jeremy Bamber from some quarters for instance that he is a psychopath, and therefore able to dupe the test so that he was able to pass successfully.
 The Polygraph involves stress questions to which people with psychopathy would give no response readings and therefore they are unable to complete the test.
 Even if people with psychopathy were able to fake response readings (which is highly unlikely), Jeremy Bamber does not have psychopathy so the argument on the test's reliability cannot be valid on either of the premises above.

 Extensive examination over the last three decades has shown Jeremy Bamber to be a man who is mentally very well adjusted.
-Indeed over the course of 27 years and as many tests by psychologists not one of them have found him to have a personality disorder of any variety, nor any mental illness, or any indication of psychopathy.
+Indeed over the course of his time in prison and as many as 27 tests by psychologists not one of them have found him to have a personality disorder of any variety, nor any mental illness, or any indication of psychopathy.

 Professor Vincent Egan, BSc.
 (Hons).,Ph.D., D. Clin.
 Psy.
 Chartered Clinical Psychologist, Chartered Forensic Psychologist, Senior Lecturer in Forensic Psychology, University of Leicester, carried out a psychological assessment of Jeremy Bamber for a category A risk assessment review and he stated in his 14 page report: